Nationals, Pirates share a moment of reflection in Pittsburgh before visitors fall in familiar fashion

 “That’s when I realized, ‘Something really bad is going on,’ ” Martinez said.

 Ten days after the attacks, the Braves traveled to play the New York Mets at Shea Stadium in the first professional sporting event in the city after 9/11.
-Martinez was playing first base in the bottom of the eighth inning when Mike Piazza blasted one of the most memorable home run of his Hall of Fame career.
+Martinez was playing first base in the bottom of the eighth inning when Mike Piazza blasted one of the most memorable home runs of his Hall of Fame career.

 When the ball left Piazza’s bat, Martinez quietly hoped that it would sail over the fence.
 It was the rare occasion where a professional athlete pushed winning to the periphery.
 Healing instead had become the priority.